-Environmental Services Continuity of the R&amp;D&amp;I Management System, certified in accordance with UNE 166002 standard.
-Participation in the LUCRA project for the large-scale production of chemical products with a biological base using municipal waste and wood waste as raw material.
-Coordination of the LIFE ZEROLANDFILLING project for the recovery of non-recyclable municipal waste that would usually end up in a landfill. ц Ц Water Continuity of Aqualia's R&amp;D&amp;I strategy, which directly contributes to improving equality, eco-efficiency, sustainability, and smart management.
-Inauguration of the new Innovation Centre for the development of solutions aimed at creating a sustainable central water cycle.
-Cement Development and production of sustainable solutions.
-Efficiency and energy savings management system implemented at the "El Alto" plant in Morata de Tajuña (Madrid) for the industrial processes of crude and cement mills and "grill" type chillers (in progress).
+- Continuity of the R&D&I Management System, certified in accordance with UNE 166002 standard. - Participation in the LUCRA project for the large-scale production of chemical products with a biological base using municipal waste and wood waste as raw material. - Coordination of the LIFE ZEROLANDFILLING project for the recovery of non-recyclable municipal waste that would usually end up in a landfill.

+- Continuity of Agualia's R&D&I strategy, which directly contributes to improving equality, eco-efficiency, sustainability, and smart management. - Inauguration of the new Innovation Centre for the development of solutions aimed at creating a sustainable central water cycle.

-2022-2025 BIM implementation plan (Building Information Modelling), which promotes the development of BIM tools and Geographic Information Systems (GIS) to boost project efficiency.
-Infrastructures Alexandria project, a knowledge and document management tool.
-Follow-up and update of the R&D&I Policy.
-R&D&I Management System, certified in accordance with UNE 166002 standard.
-Real Estate Collaborative support in R&D&I projects to improve the efficiency in the use of resources in buildings.
+- 2022-2025 BIM implementation plan (Building Information Modelling), which promotes the development of BIM tools and Geographic Information Systems (GIS) to boost project efficiency. - Alexandria project, a knowledge and document management tool. - Follow-up and update of the R&D&I Policy. - R&D&I Management System, certified in accordance with UNE 166002 standard.